Growing a Stronger Appalachia since 1995 - 30 Years Bold

 Silvopasture is the intentional integration of forages, trees, and livestock and can help increase the productivity and health in farm and forest systems.
 There is increasing interest in silvopasture among landowners in North Carolina and a growing need for technical assistance.

-Join us for this train-the-trainer program at the Center for Environmental Farming Systems to learn about the principles, design considerations, benefits and potential challenges associated with silvopasture.
-Core concepts will be explored both in the classroom and in the field led by experienced instructors at an active silvopasture site.
+Join us for this train-the-trainer program at the Lee County Agriculture Center learn about the principles, design considerations, benefits and potential challenges associated with silvopasture, followed by an afternoon field session at a local cattle farm where participants will see silvopasture in action.
+Core concepts will be explored both in the classroom and in the field, led by experienced instructors at an active silvopasture site.
 Participants will leave with a greater understanding of agroforestry and ways you can support your clients with silvopasture.

 Seating is limited.
 Lunch will be provided.
 Professional credits have been applied for.